Oussamaosman02/php-tuto-old/README_ES.md

 $favcolor = 'yellow';

 switch ($favcolor) {
-    case 'blue':
+    case 'azul':
-    echo 'Your favorite color is blue';
+    echo 'Your favorite color is azul';
     break;
-    case 'red':
+    case 'rojo':
-    echo 'Your favorite color is red';
+    echo 'Your favorite color is rojo';
     break;
-    case 'green':
+    case 'verde':
-    echo 'Your favorite color is green';
+    echo 'Your favorite color is verde';
     break;
     default:
-    echo 'Your favorite color is not red, blue or green' }
+    echo 'Your favorite color is not rojo, azul or verde' }
-// Your favorite color is not red, blue or green
+// Your favorite color is not rojo, azul or verde
 ```

 But let explain what happened here.
 Each case work as an `elseif` condition, but, if all of them are false, it will execute the `default`, that's like an `else`.